owlbarn/tutorial/book/cgraph/README.md

 ### Significance in Computing

 Now that you know the basic ideas of computation graph, you may ask why it matters?
 Well, the computation graph makes many things a lot easier.
-Here is an incomplete list of potential benefits.
+Here is an incomplete list of potential benefits:

-- Simulate lazy evaluation in a language with eager evaluation;
+- simulate lazy evaluation in a language with eager evaluation;
-- Incremental computation (a.k.a Self-Adjusted Computation);
+- incremental computation (a.k.a Self-Adjusted Computation);
-- Reduce computation complexity by optimising the structure of a graph;
+- reduce computation complexity by optimising the structure of a graph;
-- Reduce memory management overhead by pre-allocating the space;
+- reduce memory management overhead by pre-allocating the space;
-- Reduce memory footprint by reusing allocated memory space;
+- reduce memory footprint by reusing allocated memory space;
-- Natural support for parallel and distributed computing;
+- natural support for parallel and distributed computing;
-- Natural support for heterogeneous computing;
+- natural support for heterogeneous computing;
-- Natural support for symbolic maths;
+- natural support for symbolic maths.

 Some of the benefits are very obvious.
 Memory usage can certainly be optimised if the graph structure is fixed and the input shapes are known.
 One optimisation is reusing previously allocated memory, which is especially useful for those applications involving large ndarray calculations.
 In fact, this optimisation can also be performed by a compiler by tracking the reference number of allocated memory, a technique referred to as linear types.

 Some may appear less obvious at the first glance.
 For example, we can decompose a computation graph into multiple independent subgraphs and each can be evaluated in parallel on different cores or even computers.
 Maintaining the graph structure also improves fault-tolerance, by providing natural support for rollback mechanisms.

 The computation graph provides a way to abstract the flow of computations, therefore it is able to bridge the high-level applications and low-level machinery of various hardware devices.
-This is why I say it has natural support for heterogeneous computing.
+This is why we say it has natural support for heterogeneous computing.

 The computation graph has more profound implications.
 Because the memory allocated for each node is mutable, Algodiff becomes more scalable when evaluating large and complex graphs.
 At the same time, mutable transformation is handled by Owl so programmers can still write safe functional code.

-## Example
+## Examples

 Before diving into the details of the design of the computation graph module, let's first shows some examples of using the CGraph modules and how the computation can be transformed into lazy evaluation.